by the Board of the RCC CAs Heads

 3.8.
 The Director General and Deputy Directors shall exercise their authorities and meet their obligations under the contracts.
 Their financial security shall be fully consistent with their contract.

 3.9.
 The Director General and Deputy Directors may be removed from office before the expiration of the contracts on the grounds provided for in the contracts or in the applicable domestic legislation.

 3.10.
 All disputes arising in connection with the rights and obligations under this Agreement shall be submitted to arbitration by the Board of Heads of Communications Administrations.

 4. Property and Finance.

-Financial activities performed by the Executive organ shall be under the supervision of the Inspection Committee appointed by the Board.
+4.5.
+Financial activities performed by the Executive organ shall be under supervision of the Inspection Committee appointed by the Board.

 5. Liquidation and Reorganization.

-The activities of the RCC may be terminated by the decision of the RCC Board.
+5.2.
+The activities of the RCC may be terminated by decision of the Board.

-The dissolution of the RCC shall be executed by the Liquidation Commission, which shall be appointed by the Board.
+5.3.
+Dissolution of the RCC shall be executed by the Liquidation Commission, which shall be appointed by the Board.
 The Liquidation Commission shall, to this aim, issue an announcement of the impending liquidation of the Regional Commonwealth in accordance with the rules of the procedure.
-Upon approval of the Liquidation Commission, it shall assume all the responsibilities for the management of the RCC.
+Upon approval of the Liquidation Commission it shall assume all the responsibilities for the management of the RCC.
 The Liquidation Commission shall evaluate the property available, reveal creditors and perform settlement of the accounts, pay outstanding debts of the Regional Commonwealth.
-Upon deduction of the contributions made by the RCC members, the property shall otherwise be directed to the budget of Moscow.
+Upon deduction of the contributions made by the Parties the property shall otherwise be directed to the budget of Moscow.
 The Liquidation Commission shall draw up a liquidation balance and shall submit it to the approval by the Board.
-Liquidation shall be considered completed and the Regional Commonwealth shall be regarded dissolved upon entry into the register of the State registration notice to this effect.
+Liquidation shall be considered completed and the Regional Commonwealth shall be regarded dissolved upon entry into the register of the State registration a notice to this effect.